All Episodes

 This is about taking care of the hardworking men and women of this country who hadn't had a voice in so long.

-Also the repatriation of of trillions that are parked overseas at a low rate to incentivize them to bring the money back to this country.
+Also, the repatriation of trillions that are parked overseas at a low rate to incentivize them to bring the money back to this country.

-Someone who who says something, they're actually going to act.
+Someone who says something, they're actually going to act.

-They're not just gonna sit there and you know pretend they're doing something and hope for something else to happen.
+They're not just going to sit there and pretend they're doing something and hope for something else to happen.

 I mean, we haven't seen consumer confidence like this since probably before Reagan.